 Young people may also be affected by gang-related problems and in some cases, it becomes too dangerous to stay in their local area.
 They become homeless as moving away isolates them from their existing support network of friends or family.
-REBOOT is a prevention programme which we run in conjunction with the local police and crime commissioner, which works to address these issues before young people become homeless.

 Unaccompanied Asylum Seekers

 Another group disproportionately at risk of youth homelessness are refugees.
 This includes young people who have come to the UK as unaccompanied minors, fleeing violence or persecution in their own country.
-Many refugees who reach Britain will have endured a hazardous and often dangerous journey which began with an escape from their own country.
+Many refugees who reach Britain will have endured a hazardous and often dangerous journey that began with an escape from their own country.
 Their only belongings may be limited to the clothes they stand up in.
 Our work in Guildford to help and support these vulnerable young people has achieved national recognition.

 Very often unaccompanied asylum-seeking children arrive in Surrey at a service station (M25 Jct 9) and are taken, by the police, to a police station.
 This in itself can be traumatic, as their experience of people in uniform whilst on their journey, may have been horrific.
 As they are found in Surrey they become the responsibility of Surrey County Council.
 The council will call YMCA Guildford Foyer requesting a bed for a newly arrived asylum-seeking child.
 If one is available, we do all that we can to welcome them, including accessing a translation service, to ensure they understand everything about their new home, who we are and what to expect from us.
 This can happen at 2pm on a Thursday or 2am on a Sunday morning.
 We have a range of welcome packs, usually donated by the community.